nmarkert/writing-with-generated-text/webapp/README.md

-# Web application for the study
+# Web application

 This project implements two differents prototypes for writing with generated text and a study for evaluating them. <br>
-It is realised as a web application with a Python backend and a JavaScript frontend.
+It is realised as a web application.
+The backend is written in Python and uses the Flask-Library.
+The text-generation which is located in the backend uses the pretrained GPT-2 Model from Huggingface.
+The frontend is written in JavaScript with the React-Library. <br>
+The project also contains some Docker-Files.
+I used them for launching the application on the server for the user study.

 ## Prototypes